illible/gerard-scelzi/README.md

 # gerard-scelzi
-is cool
-and supreme teacher
+is cool and the best teacher ever!

-.
-we all love him.
+pov: chair stomp